-A well prepared dog becomes your helper and your partner, companion and a communication facilitator.
+A well prepared dog becomes your guide, helper and partner, a companion and a communication facilitator.
 He develops the skills necessary to assist you in navigating the outside world and everyday circumstances and provides stability.
 You can both thrive in a beautiful relationship in which one cares for the other.

-My goal is to train a service or guide dog for the visually, physically or mentally impaired in order that the dog assists with day-to-day activities and getting about securely.
-Then, if applicable, to help you both pass the state exam to become a certified guide dog or service dog team in Austria.
+My goal is to train an assistance dog or guide dog for the visually, physically or mentally impaired in order that the dog assists with day-to-day activities and getting about securely and confidently.
+Passing the state exam to become a certified guide dog or service dog team in Austria is the training goal.

-If you were issued a government ID certifying your disability at 50% or more, BMASGK may cover a portion of the cost which accrues in raising and training a service dog or guide dog.
+If you were issued a government ID certifying your disability at 50% or more, the Federal Social Affairs Ministry may cover a portion of the cost which accrues in buying a service dog or guide dog.
 The legal framework is to be found in detail here: §39a Bundesbehindertengesetz

 Original profession is that of concert violinist.
 I specialize in coaching, multimedia, improvising and playing chamber music.

 In the last few years I dedicated myself not only to coaching young people in music at a high level but also to training dogs for people with disabilities.

 My mentors in Austria: Maria Gerstmann (https://www.assistenzhunde-gerstmann.at/) and Dr. Vet.
 Cornelia Albrecht, leading Austrian experts on training seeing-eye dogs and dogs for people with multiple service needs.

 I am proud to be listed as an assistance dog training facility accredited by the Messerli Institut in Vienna.

 Would you like to foster a puppy's first year?
-Be a puppy walker?
+Perhaps you could be a puppy raiser.